Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

 In practice, it is common to chain together multiple transformations $T_1, \ldots, T_K$ to obtain $T = T_K \circ \cdots \circ T_1$, where each $T_k$ transforms $\rvz_{k-1}$ into $\rvz_{k}$, assuming $\rvz_{0} = \rvu$ and $\rvz_{K} = \rvx$.
 Hence, the term `flow' refers to the trajectory that a collection of samples from $\pu(\rvu)$ follow as they are gradually transformed by the sequence of transformations $T_1, \ldots, T_K$.
 The term `normalizing' refers to the fact that the inverse flow through $T_K^{-1}, \ldots, T_1^{-1}$ takes a collection of samples from $\px(\rvx)$ and transforms them (in a sense, `normalizes' them) into a collection of samples from a prescribed density $\pu(\rvu)$ (which is often taken to be a multivariate normal). \Cref{fig:flow_samples_demo} illustrates a flow ($K=4$) transforming a standard-normal base distribution to a cross-shaped target density.

-In terms of functionality, a flow-based model provides two operations: sampling from the model using \cref{eq:flow_sampling}, and evaluating the model's density using \cref{eq:flow_evaluating_density_Tinv}.
-These two operations have different computational requirements.
+In terms of functionality, a flow-based model provides two operations: sampling from the model via \Cref{eq:flow_sampling}, and evaluating the model's density via \Cref{eq:flow_evaluating_density_Tinv}.
+These operations have different computational requirements.
 Sampling from the model requires the ability to sample from $\pu(\rvu)$ and to compute the forward transformation $T$.
 Evaluating the model's density requires computing the inverse transformation $T^{-1}$ and its Jacobian determinant, and evaluating the density $\pu(\rvu)$.
 The application will dictate which of these operations need to be implemented and how efficient they need to be.
-We will discuss the computational trade-offs associated with various implementation choices in sections \ref{sec:constructing_discrete} and \ref{sec:constructing_continuous}.
+We discuss the computational trade-offs associated with various implementation choices in Sections \ref{sec:constructing_discrete} and \ref{sec:constructing_continuous}.

-\subsection{Expressive power of flow-based models}
+\subsection{Expressive Power of Flow-Based Models}

 Before discussing the particulars of flows, a question of foremost importance is: how expressive are flow-based models?
 Can they represent \emph{any} distribution $\px(\rvx)$, even if the base distribution is restricted to be simple?
 We show that this universal representation is possible under reasonable conditions on $\px(\rvx)$.
-The argument is based on a similar proof of the existence of non-linear ICA by \citet{hyvarinen1999nonlinearica}; a more formal treatment is provided by e.g.~\citet{Bogachev:2005:triangular}.
+Specifically, we will show that for any pair of well-behaved distributions $\px(\rvx)$ (the target) and $\pu(\rvu)$ (the base), there exists a diffeomorphism that can turn $\pu(\rvu)$ into $\px(\rvx)$.
+The argument is constructive, and is based on a similar proof of the existence of non-linear ICA by \citet{hyvarinen1999nonlinearica}; a more formal treatment is provided by e.g.~\citet{Bogachev:2005:triangular}.

 Suppose that $\px(\rvx) > 0$ for all $\rvx\in\sR^D$, and assume that all conditional probabilities \mbox{$\prob(\ervx_i' \le \ervx_i\g \rvx_{<i})$}---with $\ervx_i'$ being the random variable this probability refers to---are differentiable with respect to $(\ervx_i, \rvx_{< i})$.
 Using the chain rule of probability, we can decompose $\px(\rvx)$ into a product of conditional densities as follows: